Author Archive: AlanJMassey

 OUR MISSION IS SIMPLE

-This passion was inbreClassic Car Servicing, Restoration and Sales in Surrey & West Sussexd within our family from an early age and indeed father like son has become the norm for our way of life.
+Restored classic vintage red carThis passion was inbred within our family from an early age and indeed father like son has become the norm for our way of life.
 From the age of 18 years I was a member of the Southern Car Club and entered Mini Cooper S cars for Group B Rallying around the UK competing against the greats of Paddy Hopkirk fame to name but a few.
-This progressed onto Saloon Car Racing, Ford Cosworths and eventually BMW M cars.
-Therefore it [...]
+This progressed onto saloon car racing, Ford Cosworths and eventually BMW M cars.
+Therefore it is of no surprise that my children have a passion for cars and m [...]

 2007 Aston Martin DB9 Auto Coupe